 Superhero Charity Golf

-At the Clubhouse we pride ourselves on being a local independent company, and aim to help the local community where ever we can.
-At our Charity Event 21st January we will be donating 50% of all out tickets sold on 14th January split between The Donna Louise / Dougie Mac & The Alice Charity.
+At the Clubhouse we pride ourselves on being a local independent company, and aim to help the local community wherever we can.
+As part of our Charity Event, we will be donating 50% of all our tickets sold (both on the day AND in advance online) for 20th January, splitting the proceeds between The Donna Louise / Dougie Mac & The Alice Charity.

 It's a normal Saturday down at The Clubhouse apart from the fact you get to have fun and know you've helped raise money for a great local charity